arctop/unity-socket-client-example/README.md

 - You should review the resrouces listed below to get a better understanding of the Neuos™ platform and SDK.

+- The code files contain complete documentation, please be sure to read through those.

 # Project Structure

 The client implementation handles connection and authentication, and uses UnityEvents to transmit the parsed data.
 This allows connecting listeners inside the Unity inspector.